 But catering effectively for customers with food intolerances and special requests can help set your business apart, potentially increasing your bottom line.
 It will also reinforce the high level of customer service you provide, which is always a win in a competitive industry.
-Here are five tips to navigate the food sensitivities and diet restrictions, and rise to the challenges.
+Here are five tips to navigate food sensitivities and dietary restrictions, and rise to the challenge.

 Catering to a number of different dietary requests takes time, planning and advance notice.
 You need to deliver a fantastic, delicious experience for everyone at the event.
 To make that happen, you can’t be caught off-guard at the last minute with special diet demands.
 Ask the client in your initial meetings if there are any special dietary needs while explaining the importance of knowing the needs in advance.

-It’s crucial for the client as the host to find out the dietary needs and communicate them to you as soon as possible.
+As the host, it’s crucial for the client to find out any dietary needs and communicate them to you as soon as possible.
 Give your client a deadline for this, put it in your contract, and let them know that if a request comes in after deadline, you will make every effort to accommodate it, but can’t guarantee the same level of gourmet quality and finesse of the meal.

-Stay one step ahead of the game, so you will have a competitive edge.
+Stay one step ahead of the game so you will have a competitive edge.
 The Centers for Disease Control and Prevention (CDC) says as many as 15 million Americans have a food allergy.
-One in every 133 persons has celiac disease, yet 90 per cent have not been diagnosed.
-In addition, there are the millions with diabetes, obesity and other diseases, all essentially managed with diet.
+One in every 133 people has celiac disease, yet 90% have not been diagnosed.
+Additionally, there are the millions with diabetes, obesity and other diseases in which diet is a consideration.

-You need to learn how to meet the various needs for these diet specifications, to help these guests enjoy your meals, and build your business accordingly.
+You need to learn how to meet the various needs of these diet specifications in order to help these guests enjoy your meals, and build your business accordingly.
 Advocate what you do for people with intolerances and special dietary needs.
 Have separate online menus, for example, to promote your culinary expertise in this area.

-While you’re not a dietician, as an event-planner or caterer, you should be familiar with a list of dietary restrictions, including the following:
+While you’re not a dietitian, as an event-planner or caterer, you should be familiar with a list of dietary restrictions, including the following:

 - Celiac disease (gluten-free): An autoimmune condition where the body can’t tolerate gluten, which is commonly found in wheat, rye and barley, and used as a food additive.
-Some people have gluten sensitivity, where they experience celiac symptoms when they are exposed to gluten but it does not cause the same damage to the small intestine.
+Some people have gluten sensitivity, where they experience celiac-like symptoms when they are exposed to gluten, but it does not cause the same damage to the small intestine.

 - Lactose intolerance: Sometimes labelled dairy intolerance, this occurs when the body can’t digest lactose, commonly found in milk and dairy products.